 - Malfunctioning blower: A defective motor or unbalanced fan could stop airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified professionals at Service Experts Heating & Air Conditioning to take care of the problem.
+If your AC freezes up, call on the ACE-certified professionals at Service Experts Heating & Air Conditioning to take care of the problem.
 We have years of experience helping homeowners check their air conditioners, and we’re certain we can get things operating again in no time.
 Contact us at 540-302-8645 to book air conditioning repair in Roanoke with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.